blinkinput/blinkinput-android/README.md

 Camera video preview resolution also matters.
 In order to perform successful scans, camera preview resolution cannot be too low. _BlinkOCR_ requires minimum 480p camera preview resolution in order to perform scan.
 It must be noted that camera preview resolution is not the same as the video record resolution, although on most devices those are the same.
 However, there are some devices that allow recording of HD video (720p resolution), but do not allow high enough camera preview resolution (for example, [Sony Xperia Go](http://www.gsmarena.com/sony_xperia_go-4782.php) supports video record resolution at 720p, but camera preview resolution is only 320p - _BlinkOCR_ does not work on that device).

 _BlinkOCR_ is native application, written in C++ and available for multiple platforms.
 Because of this, _BlinkOCR_ cannot work on devices that have obscure hardware architectures.
-We have compiled _BlinkOCR_ native code for `armeabi`, `armeabi-v7a` and `x86` [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface) because those architectures cover almost entire Android device market (actually more than 98% of devices use `armeabi-v7a` ABI).
+We have compiled _BlinkOCR_ native code only for most popular Android [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface).
 See [Processor architecture considerations](#archConsider) for more information about native libraries in _BlinkOCR_ and instructions how to disable certain architectures in order to reduce the size of final app.

 ### Checking for _BlinkOCR_ support in your app
 To check whether the _BlinkOCR_ is supported on the device, you can do it in the following way: